iRNA-COSI/APAeval/execution_workflows/README.md

           |-- ...
 ```

+## Containers
+For the sake of reproducibility and interoperability, we require the use of docker containers in our execution workflows.
+The tools to be benchmarked have to be available in a container, but also any other tools that are used for pre- or post-processing in an execution workflow should.
+Whether you get individual containers for all the tools of your workflow, or combine them inside one container is up to you (The former being the more flexible option of course).

+> IMPORTANT: Do check out the [utils directory][utils] before you work on containers for pre- or post-processing tools, maybe someone already did the same thing.
+If not, and you're gonna build useful containers, don't forget to add them there as well.

+Here are some pointers on how to best approach the containerization:

+1. Check if your tool is already available as a Docker container, e.g. at
+   - [dockerhub][dockerhub]
+   - [biocontainers][biocontainers]
+   - google for `[TOOL_NAME] Docker`  or `[TOOL_NAME] Dockerfile`

+2. If no Docker image is availabe for your tool
+   - build one from a Dockerfile.
+There are thousands of Docker tutorials, for example [here][docker-tutorial].
+An example of a Dockerfile in APAeval you can find [here][dockerfile].
+   - once you've successfully built your image locally, you should push the corresponding (*tested*) `Dockerfile` to your branch on the APAeval repo.
+In order to then get your image to our dockerhub account, please make yourself heard in our slack space and [Alex][docker-contact-alex] or [Yuk Kei][docker-contact-yukkei] will help you.
+   - naming conventions:
+        - if your container only contains one tool:
+        `apaeval/{tool_name}:{tool_version}`, e.g. `apaeval/my_tool:v1.0.0`
+        - if you combine all tools required for your workflow: `apaeval/exwf_{participant_name}:{commit_hash}`, where `commit_hash` is the short SHA of the Git commit in the APAeval repo that last modified the corresponding Dockerfile, e.g., 65132f2

+3. Now you just have to specify the docker image(s) in your execution workflow:
+    - For [nextflow][nf-docker], the individual containers can be specified in the processes.
+    - For [Snakemake][smk-docker], the individual containers can be specified per rule.
 ## Input
 ### Test data
 For more information about input files, see ["sanctioned input files"](#more-details) above.
 For development and debugging you can use the small [test input dataset][test-data] we provide with this repository.
 You should use the `.bam`, `.fastq.gz` and/or`.gtf` files as input to your workflow.
 The `.bed` file serves as an example for a ground truth file.